The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Coupland tracks the pocket forests, still visiting the very first one planted at South Padbury Primary School—a school in Perth’s northern suburbs on the Swan Coastal Plain.
 This was the first forest in the program and the first in W.A.
 The site was once a Banksia woodland community.

-"I'm still going back there to monitor with the kids and doing my own monitoring.
-We keep tracking all the forests over time, see how well they're performing, and what animals are coming in.
-We do environmental DNA work on the soil, bird surveys, and all sorts of testing.
+"I still go back there to monitor with the kids and doing my own monitoring.
+We keep tracking the forests over time, see how well they're performing, and what animals are present.
+As part of the research program, we use environmental DNA to assess the soil, and conduct bird surveys, and a range of other research.

-"We take learnings from all the previous forests and apply them to the new ones, and publish data and try to disseminate the information to the broader community through public talks, going to academic conferences and publishing manuscripts.
+"We take learnings from all the previous forests and apply them to the new ones, with the aim to disseminate the information to the broader community through public talks, going to academic conferences and publishing manuscripts.
 There's a lot in the program to educate young people about the benefits and the importance of these systems."

-She said at first the children start looking for their own plant in the forest but as the the forest matures, they start looking not just for their own plant, but how everything is growing and working together.
+She said when the children come out for monitoring, at first they are looking for their own plant in the forest but as the forest matures, they start looking not just for their own plant, but how everything is growing and working together.

-“They see what’s happening in the forest, and how the whole forest is growing and all the different animals that are coming in to use their forest and how the forest is cooling the area.
-They start to get more enthusiastic, and they start to recognise plants.
+“They see what’s happening in the forest, and how the whole forest is growing and the variety of animals that are coming in to use their forest and how the forest is cooling the area.
+They start to get more enthusiastic, and begin to recognise plants.
 They start to recognise bugs.
-Some that had no idea what a cockroach looks like—or an earwig.”
+Some that initially had no idea what a cockroach looks like—or an earwig—begin to recognise the different species and can articulate this. ”

-“By the end of a few monitoring sessions, they can readily identify these things.
+“By the end of a few monitoring sessions, they can identify these things.
 And they start to name the local birds.
-I can see that reconnection with nature happening, and it's very inspirational to me to see the children regaining their affinity with nature."
+I can see that interest in nature beginning.It's very inspirational to me to see the children connecting with nature and starting to appreciate the natural world."

-"I've got a PhD student who's looking at the wellbeing of children who are working in the Miyawaki forest program, seeing how well they're re-engaging with nature, how that's influencing their wellbeing, and how that might influence what they do outside of school.
+"What is excellent is that I have a PhD student, Ines Zevallos, who's investigating the wellbeing of children who are involved in the Miyawaki Forest Program, seeing how well they're re-engaging with nature through the program, how that's influencing their wellbeing, and how that might influence what they do outside of school.
 Are they going to be more likely to plant in their garden?
-Can they identify birds and things?
 Are they interested in going for bush walks now?
 It is exciting to see what is unfolding."

 Statewide Services pre forest in March 2022.